oscdoctest/Qi-Docs/docs/indexes.rst

     "Properties": [recordedProperty]
   });

-If the Order was swapped and Recorded was set to zero, the results would sort as follows:
+Data in the stream will be ordered as follows:

 +------------+----------------+-------------------+
 | **Time**   | **Recorded**   | **Measurement**   |